-As far as temperature goes, 225-250 is the ideal range to be in throughout a long cook.
-(Other cooks, such as steaks, will vary in temperature and will be listed on the individual recipe).
-One of the best investments you can make in order to make good BBQ is a good thermometer.
-Temperature in any kind of BBQ is paramount to not drying out your meat.
-I prefer a digital thermometer (such as the Smoker Friendly Bluetooth Wireless BBQ Thermometer by Cappec’s [pictured above, photo courtesy of Amazon]) that you can check without opening the lid because if you’re lookin’ you ain’t cookin’, and most of the probes that come with grills or smokers just aren’t very accurate.
+The temperature in any kind of BBQ is paramount to not drying out your meat.
+I prefer a digital thermometer (such as the Smoker Friendly Bluetooth Wireless BBQ Thermometer by Cappec's [pictured above]) that you can check without opening the lid because if you're lookin' you ain't cookin', and most of the probes that come with grills or smokers just aren't very accurate.

 Again, more important than the flavor is to keep the humidity where it needs to be.
 You are going to want to position your water pan directly over top of the coals.
 You will notice steam coming off of the liquid after a while but it shouldn't simmer or boil, that would be a sign of being too hot in the grill.
 Take a look every once in a while so it all doesn't evaporate, and add more as needed.